What every student needs to know when registering for classes

 Q: I'm a BBA student; how many credits should I take?

-A: A normal full-time course load is about 13-15 credit hours a semester, with a maximum of 18 credits.
+A: A normal full-time course load is about 12-15 credit hours a semester, with a maximum of 18 credits.
 You must select a minimum of 12 credit hours to be a full-time student.
-Going below 12 credits makes you a part-time student, which may affect financial aid, degree progress, health/auto insurance coverage, and (for international students) immigration status.
-To register for fewer than 12 credits in a term, you must request approval from Academic Services.
+Going below 12 credits makes you a part-time student, which may affect financial aid, degree progress, health/auto insurance coverage, and international students' immigration status.

 Q. A prerequisite is listed as "advisory"; that means I don't need to have it for the course - right?